rchanou/mazurka/README.md

     - Creates copy of flow
     - Flow copy behavior can be modified
     - Change to original flow can propagate to branch flow
-      - Proposed behavior: branch flows can show diffs and user can selectively patch them in.
+      - Proposed behavior: branch flows show diffs and user can selectively patch them in.
   - Fork
     - Creates copy of flow
     - Changes to original flow DO NOT change fork